brunosap93/SCPTA/Part 1 - Create Worklist Application.md

 ![Select Space](Part1Images/SelectSpace.png)

-## Step 3: Test run the application
+## Step 3: Modify destination in mta.yaml file

 Run your new application to test it.